gromnitsky/ph/doc/README.md

 FIXME: a brave link to youtube

 * For general design see `doc/structure.org`.
-* For advices, critics, bugs et al, please fill Issues on Github.
+* For advices, critics, bugs et al, fill Issues on Github.

 ## Why It's Cool